Minute Molten Peanut Butter Cake

 1/4 cup sugar

-2. Add the sugar and baking powder to a bowl and whisk together.
-Add the eggs and peanut butter and whisk until smooth.
+Add the sugar and baking powder to a bowl and whisk together.
+Add the eggs and Peanut Butter & Co.
+Smooth Operator and whisk until smooth.
 Divide the mixture between the four mugs.

 Microwave each cake separately.
 It’s done when the cake rises to the top of the mug (about 19 seconds in my 1000 watt microwave).
 Since microwaves vary in power, you may want to set the microwave for a minute for your first cake and stop it when it’s risen to the top.